GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Theory of the hybrid symplecic integrator

 The critical radius depends on two terms.
 The first depends on the Hill radius $R_H$ while the second contains the time step $dt$ and the Kepler velocity $v$ of the particle $i$.
 The two parameters $n1$ and $n2$ are constants.
 Experimentation has found that typical values that yield a good compromise between accuracy and computation time are $n_1=3$ and $n_2=0.4$ \citep{Chambers99}.

-The integrator needs to search for close encounter pairs at each time step and to sort them into independent close encounter groups.
-These groups are then integrated with the Bulirsch-Stoer direct N-body method \citep{GrimmStadel2014}.
-Ideally, the close encounter groups consist of only a single pair of bodies, but it can happen that bodies have multiple close encounter pairs, which need to be linked together in a bigger close encounter group.
-In the worst case scenario, all bodies are in a close encounter with some neighbouring bodies, and all of them are linked together into a single giant close encounter group.
-This scenario is likely to happen when the particle number density is increased during high-N simulations.
+The integrator needs to search for close-encounter pairs at each time step and to sort them into independent close-encounter groups.
+These groups are then integrated with the Bulirsch-Stoer direct $N$-body method \citep{GrimmStadel2014}.
+Ideally, the close-encounter groups consist of only a single pair of bodies, but it can happen that bodies have multiple close-encounter pairs, which need to be linked together in a bigger close-encounter group.
+In the worst case scenario, all bodies are in a close-encounter with some neighboring bodies, and all of them are linked together into a single giant close-encounter group.
+This scenario is likely to happen when the particle number density is increased during high-$N$ simulations.
 In that case, the original hybrid symplectic method becomes very inefficient and must be improved or replaced with something else.
 We describe this in section \ref{sect:SLevels}.